ibrado/TagalogKB-Mac/README.md

 Tagalog (Baybayin) keyboard layout for Macs
 -------------------------------------------

-Update: I had problems installing [the bundle from nordenx's Baybayin Modern Fonts](http://nordenx.blogspot.com/2012/05/baybayin-unicode-keyboard-layout-for.html) in Mojava, but found out that using its `keylayout` file works just fine.
+Update: I had problems installing [the bundle from nordenx's Baybayin Modern Fonts](http://nordenx.blogspot.com/2012/05/baybayin-unicode-keyboard-layout-for.html) in Mojave, but found out that using its `keylayout` file works just fine.
 I'm updating the one in this repo with a copy of the keylayout from that bundle, for those who may be running into problems using the said bundle and stumble upon this repo.
 All credit for the layout goes to [Nordenx](http://nordenx.blogspot.com/).

 Old README